ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 ### Recovery
 A character begins play with a maximum Recovery rating equal to half of their vigor rating (rounded down).
 Whenever a certain period of time passes, a character regains vigor equal to their Recovery rating.
 However when a character spends vigor towards a Test in any amount, their Recovery rating decreases by 1.

 While their is a maximum value that a character's Recovery can be, there is no minimum meaning that it is possible to have a negative Recovery rating at a given point in time.
 When this occurs, a character loses vigor equal to the negative value.
-Restorying Recovery is achieved through Rests which are explained later on in this chapter.
+Restoring Recovery is achieved through Rests which are explained later on in this chapter.

 >A character with Strength 2 wants to spend 4 vigor towards a Test they've invoked their Strength aspect on.
 They subtract 2 from their vigor and roll the 2 dice while decreasing their Recovery rating by 1.
 Then they subtract another 2 dice, roll them, and decrease their Recovery rating by 1 yet again.